Camila practises in immigration, asylum, public law and civil liberties.

-Camila is regularly instructed to appear in the First-tier and Upper Tribunals in complex asylum, human rights and deport appeals, for vulnerable adults and children.
-These include victims of human trafficking, victims of torture, unaccompanied asylum seeking minors, individuals with mental health needs and those who lack capacity.
+Camila is regularly instructed to appear in the First-tier and Upper Tribunals in complex asylum, human rights and deport appeals for vulnerable adults and children.
+She has particular experience representing victims of human trafficking, torture and sexual violence, unaccompanied minors, individuals with mental health needs and those who lack capacity.

-Camila’s experience of the range of immigration matters also includes issues relating to ‘first countries of asylum’ and the Immigration Rules (including entry clearance).
+Camila’s experience of the range of immigration matters also includes issues relating to revocation of refugee status, ‘first countries of asylum’ and the Immigration Rules (including entry clearance).

 Camila represents clients in judicial review claims, including on an urgent basis, in the Upper Tribunal and Administrative Court, including challenges to decisions relating to fresh claims, certification, immigration detention, removal and trafficking.